 One of the main reasons businesses use vanity numbers is recognition.
 These numbers are often easy to remember, recognize or jot down quickly.
 As a result, vanity numbers can boost brand awareness, help with steady lead generation and strengthen brand reputation.
 Flowroute’s large inventory of vanity phone numbers make it easy for customers to design numbers and phrases that are relevant to their offerings and easy for customers to remember.

 In addition to understanding the variety of Flowroute’s numbers, it’s important to know how cloud-based numbers support scalability.
 After customers set up toll-free, local or vanity numbers, they can easily scale quantity up or down because Flowroute’s solutions are software centric.
 In addition, customers only pay for the time they spend using the numbers, which helps the business manage and forecast costs.

 Further, if customers decide to maximize usage of all of their Flowroute numbers there is no impact to quality of service.
-Flowroute provides unlimited call capacity and scalability for domestic and international numbers.
+Flowroute provides unlimited call capacity and scalability for domestic numbers.

 Why Flowroute Doesn’t Charge Extra for Call Paths

 Flowroute knows communication preferences evolve.
 Therefore, it’s important the telecom solutions provided support an agile, modern business environment.
 That’s one of the reasons Flowroute does not charge extra for call paths.